mperignon/2016-02-04-Flagstaff/lessons/python/01-numpy.md

 ~~~

 This tells us that `data` has 4 rows and 365 columns.
 When we created the
-variable `data` to store our temperature data, we didn't just create the array, we also
+variable `data` to store the temperature data, we didn't just create the array.
+We also
 created information about the array, called [members](reference.html#member) or
 attributes.
 This extra information describes `data` in
 the same way an adjective describes a noun.